sanson0/obelisk_jewellery3/README.md

 In short, terms and conditions give you control over your site and legal reinforcement if users try to take advantage of your operations.

-A generic copy of some terms & conditions is taken from the website 'Termly'
+A generic copy of some terms & conditions is taken from the website [Termly](https://termly.io)
 ## Payment methods
 There are four payment methods: -
 * Paypal